 Environmental Review

-The purpose of environmental review is to minimize development and project impacts to the environment.
-This review is required by State law (known as the California Environmental Quality Act, or “CEQA”).
-It says the City must conduct an environmental assessment for any discretionary actions.
+The purpose of environmental review is to identify and minimize potential environmental impacts associated with development projects.
+This review is required by California state law under the California Environmental Quality Act (CEQA), which mandates that the City evaluate environmental effects of any discretionary actions.

 • Traffic studies